xsdc/AppleStoreKataSolutions/DesignPatterns/AppleStorePrototype/PrototypeKata.md

 ## Task 1

+Test method: `testPhoneCloningPhoneEuroConfigurationFromDollarConfiguration()`

-Update the `testPhoneCloningPhoneEuroConfigurationFromDollarConfiguration` test to include the currency code.
+- Update the test to include the currency code.

 Run the test with: